60dimension/IELTS-Vocabularies/Vocabulary04.md

 Mollie gave an unease little titter.

-She swiveled her chair and stared out the window.
+She swivelled her chair and stared out the window.

 Entries that are illegible or otherwise not in accordance with the rules will be disqualified.